Vortex to Rotons Transition in Dipolar Bose-Einstein Condensates

 and its infinitesimal wave-like perturbations of wavelength $ {\bf k}=(k_x, k_y) $, and angular frequency $ \omega_{\rm Bog} $ to satisfy the Bogoliubov dispersion relation \cite{PhysRevLett.106.065301}

 Finally, by introducing the healing length, $\xi = \hbar/\sqrt{2 m \mu} $, one finds the phonon speed (long wave perturbation) as $ c_{\rm ph}=\sqrt{\mu/m} $.
 One notices that, when $ \alpha \neq 0 $, Eq.~(\ref{eq:F}) is anisotropic in $ {\bf k} $, hence the Bogoliubov dispersion.
 Figure~\ref{fig:1}~(b) illustrates the two dispersion relation branches along the $ k_x $ and $ k_y $ directions, choosing $ \alpha=\pi/4 $ and $ \beta=0.9 $.
-For such values, used for all the results presented in this Letter, the dispersion relation along the $ k_x $ direction shows a point where the quantity $ \omega(k_x, 0)/k_x $ possesses a global minimum and corresponds to an analogue of the roton minimum measured in superfluid liquid helium, therefore called here {\it roton-like} minimum.
+For such values, used for all the results presented in this Letter, the dispersion relation along the $ k_y $ direction shows a point where the quantity $ \omega(k_y, 0)/k_y $ possesses a global minimum and corresponds to an analogue of the roton minimum measured in superfluid liquid helium, therefore called here {\it roton-like} minimum.
 Note that this minimum is present for a large range of $ (\alpha, \beta) $, and our choice is achievable in experimental setups \cite{Chomaz_2023}.

 Taking advantage of the anisotropy of the dispersion relation, in this Letter we investigate the existence of solitary wave solutions in two-dimensional dBECs, their dependence on the alignment between their propagation velocity and the dipole moment, and revisit Feynman's hypothesis, originally formulated in superfluid liquid helium, on the vortex-roton transition.
 Jones \& Roberts have demonstrated the existence of axisymmetric solitary waves within the Gross-Pitaevskii equation characterised only by contact interactions \cite{Jones:1982aa}.
 Their results were reproduced experimentally in \cite{PhysRevLett.119.150403}.
 In two dimensions, these solutions exhibit counter-rotating quantised vortices at low speeds that transition to density pulses free of topological defects at speeds comparable to the phonon speed.
 It is pedagogical to identify first the range of possible speeds at which a solitary travelling wave can propagate.
 To do so, one relies on the so-called band gap analysis introduced in \cite{Villois:19}.
-The idea behind the band gap analysis is the following: a localised solitary wave (fully nonlinear) excitation moving at velocity $ {\bf v}=(v_x, v_y) $ can exist on the top of the homogeneous solution \eqref{eq:homoSol} only if
+The idea behind the band gap analysis is the following: a localised (fully nonlinear) solitary wave excitation of the homogeneous solution~\eqref{eq:homoSol} moving at velocity $ {\bf v}=(v_x, v_y) $ can exist only if